 What is price gouging?

-For example, you may be aware of a BC business that appears to be trying to profit from fears about COVID-19 by excessively marking up a certain good or service (such as toilet paper or cleaning products).
+For example, you may be aware of a BC business that has priced an essential good much higher than any other store in your community (such as toilet paper or cleaning goods).

 How do I report price gouging?

-Instead, our resources will be focused on dealing with individual business to stop the behaviour.
+Please do not expect to hear back from us about your complaint, unless we need to follow up with you to clarify specific information or evidence.
+Instead, our resources will be focused on dealing with the issue and stopping the behaviour.
 Thank you for understanding and for doing your part in identifying and reporting price gouging in BC.

 Did you like this?
 You might like these posts too!